thycotic/privman-docs/computer-groups/macOS/examples/add-testing-group.md

       ![agent config 2](images/cg-agent-cfg-policy.png "Agent Configuration policy")

-Make any changes you want to globally apply to agents registered from endpoints in this computer group.
+Make any changes you want to globally apply to agents registered from endpoints in this computer group.-->

 ## Setting Up Monitoring Policies for macOS